phueb/WikiCount/README.md

 ## Usage

-In the terminal:
+Use the `ludwig` CLI to run all jobs (on your local machine or remote workers owned by the lab).

 ```bash
 ludwig
 ```

+Each job will do the following:
-One Python pickle file will be saved for each Wikipedia article folder, containing a list of Python dictionaries, each containing information about the number of times a word occurs in one article.
+One Python pickle file will be saved for each Wikipedia article folder included in the job.
+This file contains a list of Python dictionaries, each containing information about the number of times a word occurs in one article.

-## Technical Notes
+## Compatibility

-Tested on Ubuntu 18.04 using Python==3.6.
+Tested on Ubuntu 18.04 using Python 3.6.